 (This is a recommended degree plan subject to changes.
 Please meet with your advisor on a regular basis.)
-All St. Mary's Core SMC13## "Reflection" courses must be completed before registering for SMC23## "Practice" courses.
+All St. Mary's Core SMC13## "Reflection" courses are recommended to be completed before registering for SMC23## "Practice" courses.

 "Reflection" courses can be taken in any order followed by "Practice" courses in any order.